kubernetes/examples/cassandra/java/README.md

 # Cassandra on Kubernetes Custom Seed Provider: releases.k8s.io/HEAD

-Within any deployment of Cassandra a Seed Provider is used to for node discovery and communication.
+Within any deployment of Cassandra a Seed Provider is used for node discovery and communication.
 When a Cassandra node first starts it must discover which nodes, or seeds, for the information about the Cassandra nodes in the ring / rack / datacenter.

 This Java project provides a custom Seed Provider which communicates with the Kubernetes API to discover the required information.
 This provider is bundled with the Docker provided in this example.